macg-gh/utilities/README.md

 See https://haveibeenpwned.com/ and particularly https://haveibeenpwned.com/API/v3 for background information.

 Obviously, delete the file containing your passwords and clear your recycle bin after using this.

+2 - node template

+a starting point for node exercises to include common parts.
+Pasting here b/c at this point it is small: